rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/03_lecture-M1.md

 			- So purpose/work of DHCP is to assign/give an IP address ✔
 		- so we don't have to manually define/give an IP address to each devices which are getting connected with the router
 	- ARP
-		- How DHCP able to know that which IP address of which system of is free <br>whether that System is connected or not - but DHCP only do work related to assign IP only , not more than this ✔
+		- Q : How DHCP able to know that which IP address of which system of is free (whether that System is connected or not) <br>- but DHCP only do work related to assign IP only , not more than this ✔
 		- Eg : in a company , we have a account team & sales team <br>so Sales team - only sale things - so sales is DHCP <br>but account team - keep only the data of "kisco kitney paise diya" , where money goes , how much to give to that person<br>which person have to give money , which person gave the money , etc <br>so account - is ARP ✔
 		- so the router has another feature i.e ARP (address resolution protocol)
 		- Broadcast : Broadband (means router/internet) but broadcast - means sending a message <br>to everyone who is connected for that work , so ARP also same as broadcast ✔